Skip to content

 05 · NIST CAISI relevance

-ATR is a candidate reference implementation for NIST CAISI’s COSAiS Single-Agent and Multi-Agent overlay work.
+ATR is designed to serve as a reference implementation for NIST CAISI’s COSAiS Single-Agent and Multi-Agent overlay work, and responds to RFI NIST-2025-0035 on that basis.
+This is ATR’s own submission, not a selection by NIST.

 • RFI docket: NIST-2025-0035 (CAISI Issues Request for Information About Securing AI Agent Systems)